anowacki/Geodesics.jl/README.md

 ### `Geodesics.forward`

-A standard forward Vincenty computation finds the end point on a flattened sphere, given a starting location at longitude-latitude `(lon,lat)`, a forward azimuth `az` and a distance `dist` travelled along the surface.
+A standard forward computation finds the end point on a flattened sphere, given a starting location at longitude-latitude `(lon,lat)`, a forward azimuth `az` and a distance `dist` travelled along the surface.
 You also need to specify the semimajor (equatorial) radius of the ellipsoid `a` and the flattening `f`.